mberger/Resume/Resume.md

 </tr>
 </table> -->

-Business-savvy, Innovative, and impactful IT leader with 19+ years of Information Technology industry experience.
+Innovative, and impactful IT leader with 20+ years of industry experience.
 Michael is a highly motivated, distinguished, senior level technology leader with extensive experience in many areas of technology.
 He is a proven leader able to build high performing technology teams, systems, and processes.
 Michael is a customer-centric and operationally minded professional with experience leading internationally distributed remote teams and delivering outcomes that provide solutions tied to positive outcomes and business growth.

 ## **PROFESSIONAL EXPERIENCE**